tdegeus/GooseSLURM/README.md

     ```
 -   'Install' the script in your home folder:

-    1. Create a directory to store libraries in the home-folder.
+    1. Create a directory to store libraries in the home folder.
 For example:

         ```bash
         mkdir ~/opt